Doris Day's Sentimental Journey

 Doris Day's Sentimental Journey is a studio album by American singer Doris Day, released by Columbia Records on July 12, 1965 as a monophonic LP (catalog number CL-2360) and a stereophonic album (catalog number CS-9160).
 This was Day's final album for Columbia, and her last album of previously unissued material until 1994.

 The album gets its title from Doris Day's first big hit, "Sentimental Journey," which she performed as a part of the band Les Brown and His Band of Renown in 1945, and was re-recorded for this album.
 Other tracks on the album consist mostly of pop standards, principally composed in the 1940s, approximately contemporaneously with the title track.

 Liner notes on the album were written by George T. Simon who was the author of "The Feeling of Jazz".
-The album's tracks are backed with the lush arrangements from the Mort Garson Orchestra.
-Mort Garson arranged and conducted.
+The album's tracks are performed by the Mort Garson Orchestra, which Mort Garson arranged and conducted.
 All of the album tracks are medium to slow tempo.
 The album was produced by Allen Stanton and the cover photography was by Frank Bez.

 Though this was her last Columbia album, Day would continue to record for Columbia through mid-1967, issuing singles in 1966 and '67 and recording a number of tracks in 1967 for a projected new album.
 However, the planned album was shelved, and Day subsequently left Columbia (and essentially the recording industry) in 1967.
 Day's next release was not until 1994, and consisted of tracks from the shelved 1967 sessions.

-Doris Day's Sentimental Journey was re-issued in 2001, combined with Latin for Lovers, as a CD.
+Doris Day's Sentimental Journey was reissued on CD in 2001, combined with Latin for Lovers, which had been recorded earlier the same month.

-'A Sentimental Journey' is also the title of a stage musical tribute to Doris Day by Adam Rollston.
-In 2011 the piece toured to Scotland, England and Los Angeles.